bhu1st/NppMarkdownViewer/README.md

 * Notepad++ Unicode Plugin

 ## Latest Versions
+* 0.8.3
+  * Fixed rendering of local image with relative path, thanks to [Wallby](https://github.com/Wallby)
 * 0.8.2
   * Merged a lot of bugfixes and improvements, thanks to [monoblaine](https://github.com/monoblaine)
   * Updated [Markdig][3] to v0.15.0, [PDFSharp][5] to v1.50.4845-RC2a and [HTMLRenderer][6] accordingly